JiscPER/jper/docs/api/API.md

 #### Metadata-only request

-If you are sending only the JSON notification, the request must take the form:
+If you are sending only the notification JSON, the request must take the form:

     POST /notification?api_key=<api_key>
     Content-Type: application/json